Creationist David Isaacs has been busy. Practicing his Think Fu.

 “You have to start asking questions: Well, if evolution is true, and it’s just all about the male propagating their DNA, we had to ask hard questions, like, well, is rape wrong?”
 Isaacs said, as one of his hosts gasps.

 What about “rain”?
-If that stuff is true I suppose it would be alright for me to piss on your leg.
+I suppose if that’s true it would be alright for me to piss on your leg.
 Hello.
-What’s that Newton?
-Try “gravity”?
-I take it for granted we should sit around and smack our heads with hammers.
+What’s that, Isaac Newton?
+“Gravity”?
+I guess it would be okay to sit around and drop anvils on each other’s heads.
 All day.
-No wonder Americans hate Science.
+No wonder America hates Science.

 Spiders can dance the Mashed Potato.
 Did you know?

 On Tuesday, the Oklahoma Common Education committee is expected to consider a House bill that would forbid teachers from penalizing students who turn in papers attempting to debunk almost universally accepted scientific theories such as biological evolution and anthropogenic (human-driven) climate change.